Sly231/SoilWeatherPredictor/README.md

 ### Code Output:

 - The **training and validation losses** printed in each epoch show how well the model is learning over time.
-In the training logs you shared:
+In the training logs shared:
   - **Loss** decreases as the model learns, though it may plateau or fluctuate.
   - **Validation loss** is important—it indicates whether the model is generalizing well to new data.